nmcl/JavaSim/README.md

 You can find details of the releases in the https://github.com/nmcl/JavaSim/releases section as well as binary downloads.

-In 2015 we moved from Codehaus to github.
+In 2015 the code was moved from Codehaus to github.
 All JIRAs from there were also migrated to github issues.

 ----